joeglDev/2023-12-Ollama-model-customisation/README.md

 ### Dragon
 - Purpose: A mythological western dragon.
 Should answer in a non-human manner of speech.

+### Amadeus
+- Purpose - Expert scientist.
+To provide consul on scientific matters.

 ## Start guide

 Add start / dev guide here